iogisdaki/creativeCodingChallenges/mathematicalRoses/README.md

 </div>

 ### Maurer Rose
-A Maurer rose of the rose r = sin(nθ) consists of the 360 lines successively connecting the above 361 points.
+A Maurer rose of the rose $r = sin(nθ)$ consists of the 360 lines successively connecting the above 361 points.
 Thus a Maurer rose is a polygonal curve with vertices on a rose.

-Let r = sin(nθ) be a rose in the polar coordinate system, where here we consider n a positive integer.
+Let $r = sin(nθ)$ be a rose in the polar coordinate system, where here we consider n a positive integer.
 So and mentioned above the rose has n petals if n is odd, and 2n petals if n is even.

 We then take 361 points on the rose:

+$$
+\begin{aligned}
 (sin(nk), k) (k = 0, d, 2d, 3d, ..., 360d),
+\end{aligned}
+$$

 where d is a positive integer and the angles are in **degrees**, not radians.